 As communities evolve and grow, so do the demands on the mobility system.
 The location and type of growth in an area or along a corridor help determine the demand on the transportation network and the viability of various transportation options.
-This interdependence makes it crucial to plan for transportation and land use collectively.
+This interdependence makes it crucial to plan for transportation and land use together.
+Streets are organized not only by role and function, but also by the character and surrounding context.

 As San Antonio and Eastside Area communities continue growing, the area's streets will need to serve more people moving through them, while also playing an increasingly important role as the places around which neighborhood life and the local economy are built.
 This requires balancing the role of streets as a network to move through, with the role of streets as places for people.
-The Street Types Map [See Figure 19] expresses this balance, integrating the Eastside Community Area Plan Future Land Use Map with the City's Major Thoroughfare Plan.
+The Proposed Street Types Map expresses this balance, integrating the Eastside Community Area Plan Future Land Use Map with the City's Major Thoroughfare Plan.
 Streets are organized not only by role and function from the perspective of mobility but also by their future character and surrounding context.
-Figure 20 is a chart that shows how functional street types intersect with various land use contexts, and the "Street Types" that result.
+The Street Types - Functional Classification and Land Use Context Matrix shows how functional street types intersect with various land use contexts, and the "Street Types" that result.
 The street types are shown on a spectrum that indicates priorities for future street designs, balancing vehicle mobility with placemaking.

-Another way to illustrate the Proposed Street Types Map is illustrated in Figure 21 - Streets for People and Places.
-This map shows the Community Area Plan's streets classified into the same gradient of intensity between car-focused and people/places-focused.
-As shown on the map, all of the roadways in the Community Area Plan should have a more people- and places-focused design intent going forward to support the future land use vision, with no street in the area being solely automobile oriented.
-Major thoroughfares will still move a high-volume of automobiles, but will do so in concert with rapid transit vehicles, bicycles, and other modes of travel.
+The Streets for People and Places Map illustrates the Eastside Community Area's streets classified into a gradient of intensity between car-focused and people/places-focused.
+As shown on the map, most streets in the Eastside Community Area should have a more people- and places-focused design intent going forward to support the future land use vision.
+New Braunfels Avenue, Commerce Street, and portions of Houston, Sherman, and Pine streets are designated as more auto-oriented roadways.
+Major thoroughfares will still move a high-volume of automobiles but will do so in concert with rapid transit vehicles, bicycles, and other modes of travel.
 Smaller local and neighborhood streets will continue to be places with a mix of uses offering more ways for residents, workers, and visitors to get around.